Skip to main content

 The simplest solution is to let the coding agent resolve conflicts automatically:

-1. Click Insert Resolve-Conflicts Instructions from the conflict banner to generate specific instructions tailored to your conflict situation and insert them into the follow-up message area.
+1. Click Resolve Conflicts from the conflict banner to generate specific instructions tailored to your conflict situation and insert them into the follow-up message area.

-2. Review the generated instructions and click Send to have the agent analyse the conflicted files and complete the rebase automatically.
+2. Review the generated instructions and click Resolve Conflicts (the Send button changes to this) to have the agent analyse the conflicted files and complete the rebase automatically.

 Conflict resolution banner with auto-generated instructions in the follow-up field